kanaadp/railspokeproject/answers.md

 # Question 3: What would you name your own Pokemon?

+I would create a new pokemon named Lebron.

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.